 Preventing something from happening

 A court can make an order called an interdict to prevent one parent from doing something that the court thinks is not in the child’s best interests.

 A court can make an order about a specific issue that a child's parents cannot agree about, for example, religious education.

 What happens to household goods and other possessions

-Gifts and inherited goods belong to the person who received them.
+In most cases, gifts and inherited goods belong to the person who received them.